memgraph/bolt-proxy/README.md

 - `BOLT_PROXY_KEY` -- path to the x509 private key file
 - `BOLT_PROXY_DEBUG` -- set to any value to enable debug mode/logging

+# Authentication & Authorization

+Currently bolt-proxy supports BasicAuth on Azure.
+To enable it set the following environment variables:

+ - `AUTH_METHOD` -- currently only `BASIC_AUTH_AZURE` is supported
+ - `AUTH_AZURE_URL` -- Azure url used for authentication
+ - `AUTH_AZURE_GROUP` -- if set the bolt-will check if the user is a member of this group, otherwise only authentication will be performed

+The user should use any client application (`mgconsole`, `neo4j-client`, `pymgclient`...) to connect to Memgraph and send username and PAT token as username and password using bolt protocol specification. e.g.

+`mgconole -username user -password myPatToken`

 # Acknowledgments
 Thanks to [Dave Voutila](https://github.com/voutilad) adn his work on bolt-proxy for neo4js [bolt-proxy](https://github.com/voutilad/bolt-proxy) for providing good base and inspiration for this bolt-proxy.